 During PE lessons, children develop core skills to enable them to become well-rounded sportsmen and sportswomen.

-All children must change for P.E.
+All children must come to school ready for P.E.
 (See School Uniform section).
 Earrings or studs must be removed for all P.E. lessons.
-If your child has pierced ears it is best if the studs are left at home on P.E. days.
+If your child has pierced ears, it is best if the studs are left at home on P.E. days.

 We run various sports clubs which run on a lunchtime and after school so your child can pursue their sporting interests and develop their skills.
 Our sports specialism at Eastfield is hockey and we have enjoyed success at many trust and town hockey tournaments.
 We have close links with Northampton Saints Hockey Club and there are opportunities for upper KS2 pupils to train and watch matches with them.

 DRET hold the Summer cup so the children have the opportunity to be part of trials, training sessions and then to represent their school at a high level.
 Other sporting opportunities such as masterclasses also arise throughout the year as part of the DRET enrichment programmes.
 We are very fortunate to have visits from professional athletes who have supported our sports training within school.